 Later I had sopapillas with honey and cinnamon.

-If I had any complaint it might have been the oddly high pitched whelps that arose once or twice from the kitchen area during my meal, only to be suddenly cut off, as though someone had just put down their pet.
+If I had any complaint it might have been the oddly high pitched whelps that arose once or twice from the kitchen area during my meal, only to be suddenly cut off.
 While I’m sure it was just a couple of line cooks goofing off, it was unsettling.

-It’s nearly 6 PM and Rata’s still serving up street food to the southbound commuters.
-The luxury cars still stretch down to Southwest Blvd.
-It’s hot, unseasonable so, and the overturned galvanized steel trash can lids Rata’s using — he got the idea from an artiste at a First Friday dig in the Crossroads — to braise the meat for his asadas, burritos and tacos radiate the day’s heat and more back into our faces.
+The luxury cars stretch down to Southwest Blvd.
+It’s hot, unseasonable so, and the overturned galvanized steel trash can lids Rata’s using — he got the idea from an artiste at a First Friday dig in the Crossroads — to braise the meat for his asadas, burritos and tacos radiate more than the day’s heat back into our faces.

 I’ve got my nose right over one of the trash lids, borrowed from Tina’s Hair Salon around the corner, sweeping the delectable smells into my soul.